treussart/domoticz_skill/README.rst

 Config file
 -----

 Put your configuration in the file “conf.cfg”.
-This file is for telling Mycroft where your Domoticz server is and how it's configured.
-It can also be used for overiding actual device names.
+It can be used for overiding actual device names.
 If you want a device to be called something in Domoticz but something else by Mycroft.

 ::